Maktek-Internship/task-3-pandasai-chatbot-murtaza/README.md

 ``` bash
 streamlit run app.py
 ```
-- Upload a CSV file:
+- Upload a CSV file
 - Use the file uploader in the app interface to upload your CSV file.
 - Enter a prompt